build-on-aws/content/posts/deploy-serverless-spark-jobs-to-aws-using-github-actions/index.md

 git pull
 ```

-## Ship it! 🚢
+## Ship It! 🚢

-OK, so we've taken our brand new repository and added unit tests, integration tests, and now we want to begin shipping things to production.
+Okay, so we've taken our brand new repository and added unit tests, integration tests, and now we want to begin shipping things to production.
 In order to do this, we'll create a new GitHub Action based on whenever somebody adds a tag to our repository.
 If the tag matches a semantic version (e.g. `v1.0.2`), we'll automatically package up our project and ship it to S3!

-> **Note**: In a production environment, we could make use of different environments or accounts to isolate production and test resources, but for this demo we just use a single set of resources.
+> **Note:** In a production environment, we could make use of different environments or accounts to isolate production and test resources, but for this demo we just use a single set of resources.

 In theory, tags will only be applied when new code has been verified and is ready to ship.
 This approach allows us to easily run new versions of code when ready, or rollback to an older version if a regression is identified.